timmypotts/chinook-api/README.md

 ### DELETE requests

 This will delete an actor using their id.
 Simply make a call with the `DELETE` method and iclude their id in the request url.

+## Films

+### POST requests

+You can create an association between an actor and a film in the film_actor junction table with the `POST` route `/api/films/film=:filmid/actor=:actorid`.

+### GET request

+You can `GET` a list of all films with `/api/films`.
+You may also find a list of all actors that appear in a given film with the film id using `/api/films/:id/actors`.

+## Thoughts

+REGARDING THE VIDEO RECORDING: I have not used a lot of screen recording software, so I just downloaded on from the ubuntu software store and started on the coding assignment.
+There was a pause and a stop option.
+I figured that pause would do just that, but apparently everything recorded prior to hitting pause was lost.
+On top of this, for my last recording, I had unplugged and plugged back in my headset, but the software did not automatically switch to the input source, so there is no audio.
+I apologize for the inconvenience.

+If I were to implement this API in a production environment, I would obviously use more secure methods.
+Namely, not having my database URL exposed on github.
+I would use a .env file, or dockerize the application and push env variables in during the build/deployment phase.